 "He discovers that there is corruption in the compound and in the structure of the organization itself," Brown says.
 "He is victimized himself, and he witnesses sexual abuse and physical abuse.
 When members of the cult begin to deviate from the path that was chosen for them, they are disciplined in a method they call 'redirection.'
 This discipline gets more and more harsh until it borders on torture.
 When he sees someone he loves tortured, he's realizing that the organization has gone sour and he flees."

 People in search of community lured into harmful groups

-says he has always been interested in the ways people are manipulated into making certain decisions.
+Brown says he has always been interested in the ways people are manipulated into making certain decisions.
 To write his novel, he says he researched dozens of cults in the United States.

 Indoctrination, exploitation define destructive cults